Deportation defense is the legal representation and advocacy for immigrants and non-citizens who face the potential of removal from the United States.

 If you or a loved one are in criminal custody and you are not a US Citizen, chances are you have an immigration hold on you.
 You must contact an experienced immigration attorney immediately to evaluate your case and determine your immigration relief.
 Once retained, our office will expeditiously request your bond hearing.

 In most cases, we are able to have you released immediately once you are transferred to immigration custody.
 In cases where the officer does not agree to an immediate release, we file the bond motion and vigorously fight for your case.
 If you are not eligible for bond, we will have to fight your case from inside immigration detention.

-About Deportation Defense in Orange County and Riverside
+About Deportation Defense in Los Angeles and Riverside

 To best defend against deportation, it’s important to understand what initiated the removal proceedings.
 Every deportation hearing is different.
 Therefore, the approach that works for one case won’t be well-suited to another.
 This is why it’s important to retain a specialist capable of dissecting the Federal Government’s case and constructing a viable legal defense for you.